chandrakanth-1234/c-programs/pointers.md

     }
 }
 ```
-## Program to understand the difference between a to an integer and a pointer to an array of
+## 11)Program to understand the difference between a to an integer and a pointer to an array of
 integers.
 ```c
 #include <stdio.h>